 A Trojan horse is typically a legitimate-looking but malicious code or application that can be used for a variety of nefarious actions, including to steal, delete, or modify data—and disrupt computers or a network.
 Trojans have different categories, such as exploits, backdoors, and rootkits.

-What Are the Different Kinds of Regulations?
+What Are Some of the Different Kinds of Cybersecurity Compliance Regulations?

 The California Consumer Privacy Act applies to all businesses selling products and services to Californians, regardless of the business' physical location or presence in the state.
 CCPA enables consumers to request information about what data the business collects about them and for what purposes.
 Businesses that don't meet certain minimum thresholds are exempt.

 The Cybersecurity Maturity Model Certification is a unifying standard for cybersecurity across Department of Defense contractors.
 It provides five levels of security and certification.
 Meeting and certifying the correct CMMC level is increasingly necessary to bid on DoD contracts and do business with the department.

 The Defense Federal Acquisition Regulation Supplement (DFARS) to the Federal Acquisition Regulation (FAR).
 DFARS is administered by the Department of Defense (DoD), and applies to DoD contractors that process, store, or transmit unclassified, nonpublic information.

 The Federal Financial Institutions Examination Council is an intra-agency federal body that sets uniform standards for regulated financial institutions.
 It provides a Cybersecurity Assessment Tool to help institutions identify their risk and track their cybersecurity preparedness.

 The General Data Protection Regulation is a legal framework that sets guidelines for the collection and processing of individuals’ personal information within the European Union (EU).
 Organizations must comply regardless of their physical location or presence in the EU if they process or store data of EU subjects.